-If you have some income left over after you've paid all your basic monthly expenses, you may be able to dig yourself out of debt trouble.
+If you have some income left over after you've paid all your basic monthly expenses, you might be able to dig yourself out of debt trouble.
 The path can be slow and arduous but, with hard work and diligence, you can be successful.
 Here are some options to consider.

 Start by making a budget that includes all of your income and expenses.
-(Learn about different options for dealing with debt, including creating a budget.)
 Explore ways to reduce spending and expenses—and if possible, increase your income—then revise your budget accordingly.
 Next, using your budget as a guideline, come up with a realistic dollar amount that you can devote to paying your debts each month.

 Be sure to prioritize your debts and expenses, listing those that are essential to pay—like the mortgage, utility bills, and child support—and those that might be less important, like department store charge cards or loans from family and friends.